HasanaParker/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Prediction: The top_ten branch will have the content of test as well.
+Actual: Merged test onto the top_ten branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?